Get the most our of Ancestry.com’s card catalog to find needed genealogy records and new to you records to search for your ancestors.

 I personally find the keyword search box is more useful when you are seeking out new and preciously unknown to you resources.

-I typed “Talbot” in the keyword search box.
+I typed the “Talbot” surname into the keyword search box.
 Initially I received 100+ results with many in England.
 Since I am interested in the Talbot family here in America, I narrowed down my results to only USA records by using the filters on the left.

 As you will see I have 30 results to sift through.
 This is very doable!
 Both public and private member stories and photos show up.
 That’s great!
 I can find other Talbot researchers to network with.

 I also find a History of Talbot County, MD.
 Perfect!
-My Talbots came in through Maryland.
-Learning about the history of the area will help me put my ancestors in context which will lead to more clues and records.
+My Talbots came in through Maryland and later moved down into Virginia.
+Learning about the history of the Talbots in Maryland will help me put my ancestors in context which will lead to more clues and records.

 You’ll notice The Wyatt family records in the list.
-If the Wyatts are in your ancestor’s FAN club, what a great resource that has been discovered!
+If the Wyatts turn up in my ancestor’s FAN club, this will be a fantastic resource!

 3. Topic or Subject

-Are you starting to see the possibilities open to you for finding new record collections to search? ( I hope so!)
+Are you starting to see the possibilities for finding new record collections to expand your research?

 The card catalog feature of Ancestry.com has become one of my favorite features.
 My research is more exhaustive when I use this feature.
 That’s important when I am facing a genealogical brick wall.